Browse help topics

 Yearly is for patterns across the full year.
 Use it for school terms, exam seasons, project timelines, launches, holidays, trips, yearly goals, habit patterns, and milestones.

 Use the year view to decide which month or week needs attention next.
-It is helpful when a deadline is far away but still needs a gentle path into your current planning pages.
+It is helpful when a deadline is far away but still needs a clear path into your current planning pages.

 Tutorial Page 8/10 - Goals Page - Life Planner